katalyst/koi/Upgrade.md

 - i18n Active Record Backend Working
 - Rickshaw Stylesheet is not working
 - Has conditions are not working
-- Dragonfly Image and File accessors have been changed to dragonfly_accessor
+- Asset manager not working properly
 - More More........

 # Fixed

+- Dragonfly Image and File accessors have been changed to dragonfly_accessor
 - Pagination is Not working